 During the last several decades, the work of Outsider artists has come to the forefront of our thinking about the nature of art as their paintings and sculptures have made their way into fine art museums hanging alongside new and time-tested paintings and sculptures.

 One thing led to another, and nearly a thousand pieces of art had been accumulated.
-From the Monroe Family Collection, 86 works have been selected for this exhibition which will be accompanied with a publication that includes an essay by Gary Monroe, a discussion by Senior Curator Kathy Goncharov about the changing nomenclature of self-taught and folk artists, and a specially commissioned poem by Campbell McGrath about artists’ urge to create.
+Eighty-six works from the Monroe Family Collection have been selected for this exhibition, accompanied by an exhibition catalogue.
+The publication includes an essay by Gary Monroe, a discussion by Senior Curator Kathy Goncharov about the changing vocabulary of self-taught and folk artists, and a specially-commissioned poem by Campbell McGrath about artists’ urge to create.